Match Group is still in talks to acquire Bumble with a valuation over $1B

 It makes sense why Match is so eager to add Bumble to its portfolio of dating apps – the company is still growing like a weed, with over 23M registered users and more than 850 million total matches made in under three years.

 Bumble also focuses on a demographic that is generally absent from Match’s combined dating brands, which is college-educated millennials (and students).
-While Tinder originally started by focusing on college students it’s scale and giant user base has now turned off the customer base that helped it get its start, with Bumble now being the clear favorite among college students and recent grads.
+While Tinder originally started by focusing on college students its scale and giant user base has now turned off the customer base that helped it get its start, with Bumble now being the clear favorite among college students and recent grads.

 Bumble has also shown its willing to expand beyond the dating world and start chipping away at legacy job networking sites like LinkedIn, which if successful would also be attractive to potential acquirers.
 The dating startup recently launched BumbleBizz, a swipe-based networking feature designed to help you find professional opportunities like jobs, mentors or just meeting new people who work in your industry.